kurtosis-tech/kurtosis/core/TUTORIAL.md

 ```

-Note that test failures are reported using the [TestContext](https://github.com/kurtosis-tech/kurtosis/blob/develop/commons/testsuite/test_context.go) object, in a manner similar to Go's inbuilt `testing.T` object.
+Note that test failures are logged using the [TestContext](https://github.com/kurtosis-tech/kurtosis/blob/develop/commons/testsuite/test_context.go) object, in a manner similar to Go's inbuilt `testing.T` object.

-Now that we have a test, we can an implementation of the [TestSuite](https://github.com/kurtosis-tech/kurtosis/blob/develop/commons/testsuite/test_suite.go) interface to package it:
+We have a test now, so we can implement the [TestSuite](https://github.com/kurtosis-tech/kurtosis/blob/develop/commons/testsuite/test_suite.go) interface to package it:

 ```go
 type MyTestSuite struct {